shenyaojin/shenyaojin.github.io/_posts/2022-07-09-summer-research-update.md

 info = h5info(file_name);
 ```

-I faced some problems while reading the data.

-Before MATLAB 2022a it will return another error:
+If the version is older than MATLAB 2022a it will return another error:
 ```
 Error using h5infoc
 The filename specified was either not found on the MATLAB path or it contains unsupported characters.